 I think the hardest part for projects that don't work a 9-5 would be to lay this down on a calendar.
 A possible solution is to calculate an Evidence-Based Schedule using estimated/actual completion dates instead of estimated/actual hours spent working when necessary.

-#9 Updated by Patrick Cummins 5 months ago
+Updated by Patrick Cummins about 11 years ago